konstantintutsch/website/src/blog/change-postgresql-default-data-directory.md

 This post is supposed to be a small guide to changing PostgreSQL's data directory whether your system already contains a PostgreSQL cluster or not, runs SystemD or SELinux is enforced.

+*I've written a [similar post about MariaDB](/blog/change-mariadb-default-data-directory).
+Feel free to check it out.*

 ### Defining the new path

 The PostgreSQL server loads it's data path from an enviroment variable when starting.